mollerhoj/N-Queens-problem-with-BDD/README.md

 N-Queens problem with BDD
 =========================
-by Jens Dahl Mollerhoj and Jonas Busk
+by Mikkel Riise Lund, Jens Dahl Mollerhoj and Jonas Busk

 This java program uses JavaBDD to solve the nqueens problem.
 A GUI lets the user see how her decisions affects the remaining solutions.
 A so called "Interactive configurator"